 What this really means is “if you don’t go to sleep, mommy and daddy are going to crack open that second third bottle of wine.”
 It means we’re going to get well and truly blitzed while we’re waiting for you to pass out so that we can assemble your junior Batmobile, or whatever piece of crap we’ve decided to blame on Santa.

-Confession: there’s no “we” involved in assembly of Christmas toys.
+Confession: there’s no “we” involved in the assembly of Christmas toys.
 I’m a supportive wine-drinking couch potato who periodically mutters things like “looking good, honey” or “they’re really going to love that.”

 But Santa will come, no matter how late you stay up, kids.
-The Christmas toys might be put together with chewing gum and hot glue and mommy and daddy may be a little bleary eyed on Christmas morning, but it’s all good.
+The Christmas toys might be put together with chewing gum and hot glue and mommy and daddy may be a little bleary-eyed on Christmas morning, but it’s all good.

 I’ll take that iPad away.